almarklein/translate_to_legacy/README.md

 * `prev_token` - the token to the left of this token.
 * `next_token` - the token to the right of this token.
 * `prev_char` - the first non-whitespace char to the left of this token that is still on the same line.
 * `next_char` - the first non-whitespace char to the right of this token that is still on the same line.
+* `line_tokens` - all (non-comment) tokens that are on the same line.
 * `find_forward()` - find the position of a character to the right.
 * `find_forward()` - find the position of a character to the left.

-### How to write a fixer

-TODO